ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/PRIVACY.md

 ### Complete Control
 - View all data stored on your device
-- Export your data anytime as JSON files
-- Delete individual location records or survey responses
 - Change data sharing preferences without penalty
 - Withdraw from research participation completely

 ### Transparency
 - Real-time preview of what data will be shared
 - Clear summaries before each research upload
-- History of all your consent decisions
 - Open source code available for technical review

-## Contact

-For privacy questions or concerns:
-- Use the "Report an Issue" feature in the app
-- Contact the research team through official channels
-- Visit the project website for more information

 **Last Updated:** July 2025